 Seals were proven to successfully minimise water ingress to an acceptable level.
 Optimal seal plasticity and durability were identified.

 The New Jersey Department of Environmental Protection (NJDEP) published a Laboratory protocol to assess the Total Suspended Solids Removal by Filtration Devices, with the latest update released on April 25, 2023.
 Manufacturers of new stormwater treatment technologies wishing to be implemented in New Jersey must be tested and verified against the Protocol.
-A link can be found here (https://dep.nj.gov/wp-content/uploads/stormwater/filter-protocol-04252023-final.pdf)
+A link can be found here (https://dep.nj.gov/wp-content/uploads/stormwater/filter-protocol-04252023-final.pdf) Many surrounding US States also rely on the NJDEP verification as a minimum benchmark for use.

 The NJDEP Filter Protocol has a very specific particle size distribution (PSD) and requires that the media consist of silica sand.
-Waterlabs has perfected the required blend to produce the PSD with available silica in the Australian market.
+Waterlabs has developed the required blend to produce the PSD with available silica in the Australian market.

 Once the minimum of 10 test runs are performed, the technology is then tested to identify the maximum capacity of sediment it can retain prior to failure.
 This can be a handful of test replicates, or many multiples, depending on the technology.